Dasam Granth: Structure

 The standard print edition of the Dasam Granth, since 1902, has 1,428 pages.
+However, many printed versions of the text in the contemporary era skip a major section (40%) because it is controversial.

 The standard official edition contains 17,293 verses in 18 sections.
-These are set in the form of hymns and poems mostly in the Braj Bhasha (Old western Hindi), with some parts in Avadhi, Punjabi, Hindi and Persian language.
+These are set in the form of hymns and poems mostly in the Braj Bhasha (Old western Hindi), with some parts in Avadhi, Punjabi, Hindi, and the Persian language.
 The script is almost entirely the Gurmukhi script except for the letter of the Sikh Guru to Aurangzeb – Zafarnama, and the Hikayat in the Persian script.

-Contents
+Main compositions

 The Dasam Granth has many sections covering a wide range of topics:

+Other compositions

 Ugardanti

 Ugardanti (ਉਗ੍ਰਦੰਤੀ, pronunciation: [ʊɡɾd̪aɛt̪iː]) is a poetic composition said to be written by Guru Gobind Singh, after the creation of the Khalsa Panth at Anandpur Sahib.
 The composition is present in Dasam Granth Bir Patna Sahib.
 The bani contains information about the creation of the Khalsa Panth, the dress code of the Sikhs, and is strictly against ritualism.

 Etymologically, Ugardanti is a feminine term made of two words, Ugar means Fierce and Danti means Tooth.
 One having Fierce Tooth, is called Ugardanti.
 Guru Gobind Singh Ji invokes Adi Shakti in the form of the Fierce Toothed Ugardanti, writing various attributes of Ugardanti and asking for blessings and protection for the prosperity of the new Panth which is free from hypocrisy, ritualism, casteism, human worship and worships only One Non-Dual God.

 In Bansavalinama Dasan Patshahian ka (1769), the author Kesar Singh Chibbar explains and quotes a few passages from Guru Gobind Singh's Ugardanti.